shitu13/shitu13/README.md

 I'm from Bangladesh, I'm currently into Software development and management.
 However, I have a very keen interest in the world of data.
-Like data analysis, data modification, data manipulation, etc. Currently, I’m learning Python.
+Like data analysis, data modification, data manipulation, etc. Currently, I’m learning ASP .NET.
 I love to talk about movies, music, and football.

 ## 🛠 Stacks